 I’ve made more than 10 apps from scratch during my career, however, just making apps didn’t bring me to this field.
 There seems to be a gap between making apps and making “tools to make apps”.
 Also, Swift and iOS are not that strong to make “tools”.
 It took me a while to realize this as I used to think there’s a natural career path between making apps to making “tools”.

 Therefore, to get knowledge about making “tools”, I’m going into an area, so-called System Programming.
 It includes making CLI tools, SDKs, compilers, databases, operating systems, and so on.
 Linux environment seems more suitable in this area, especially for learning purposes.
-I may need to learn C++, as it’s very strong in System Programming, however, Rust sounds great as well.
-Rust seems to have the potential to replace C/C++, which is a great trend to follow anyway.
+I may need to learn C++, as it’s very strong in System Programming, however, Rust seems to be a great option as well.
+Rust seems to have the potential to replace C/C++, which is a great trend to follow, anyway.

 Actually, as I had been writing NodeJS applications before I switched to iOS, I feel familiar with JS and it would be fun to learn more.